 Read on for what the guidebook doesn’t tell you about preparing for camp living, river rafting trips, and what to know before going on an African safari.

 This post includes affiliate links.
 We may get paid if you buy something or take an action after clicking on one of these.
 We have not received any products for review.
-We suggest items we have enjoyed and hope you will too.

 Essential tips for your outdoor adventure travel clothing